 Flashlights + the dark of night = excitement!
-Hide glow-in-the dark items (stars, bugs, etc.) and let teams of kids discover the treasures.
-From Birthday Party Ideas 4 Kids
+Hide glow-in-the-dark items (stars, bugs, etc.) and let teams of kids discover the treasures.

 Each guest gets a paper plate with a piece of fresh bubble gum buried in whipped cream.
 Using only their mouths, guests must find their bubble gum and be the first to blow a bubble.

 This game is played in pairs.
 One member of the team wears a blindfold—no peeking!
-There is some desirable prize that the blindfolded member needs to get to.
+There is some desirable prize that the blindfolded member needs to get.
 The team member who can see guides him/her to the prize, but only using words.
-First team to grab the swag, wins.
+The first team to grab the swag wins.

 Don’t miss more great party game ideas for kids: